wynessgp/sqa-risk-recreation/docs/bva/datasource/SceneFileLoader.md

 Output: IllegalArgumentException "The requested file is not an FXML file"
 ### Test value 4
-Input: `presentation`
+Input: `images`

-Output: NullPointerException "The requested file does not exist"
+Output: IllegalArgumentException "The requested file is not an FXML file"